-Why Do Kids Grind Their Teeth at Night?
+Why Do Kids Grind Their Teeth at Night? | Pediatric Bruxism Explained

-If you’ve ever heard your child grinding their teeth while they sleep, you’re not alone – and you’re probably wondering why it happens.
-Dentists call this habit bruxism, and it affects many children at some point in their development.
-The most common reasons include jaw and tooth development, stress, or sleep patterns, and in most cases, kids outgrow it as they get older.
-Still, frequent or loud grinding can sometimes point to underlying issues like bite misalignment, anxiety, or even sleep apnea.
+If you’ve ever heard your child grinding their teeth while they sleep, you’re not alone.
+Dentists call this habit bruxism, and studies show that up to 40% of children experience it at some point.
+The most common reasons include dental development, stress, and sleep disturbances—and in most cases, kids eventually outgrow it.

-What Is Nighttime Teeth Grinding (Bruxism)?
+What is Nighttime Teeth Grinding (Bruxism)?

 Common Reasons Kids Grind Their Teeth at Night